 On 8 June 2020, the Upper Tribunal (Lands Chamber) in the case of Stephen G Hughes (VO) vs Exeter City Council determined that the rateable value of the Royal Albert Memorial Museum was £1.
 The Court of Appeal have refused to allow the Valuation Office to Agency to appeal against this decision.
-This may be rolled out to other similar hereditaments.
+This decision has been applied to other museums and we have seen the effects of this decision in our rating lists.